andjar/notd/README.md

 ## Contributing

 We warmly welcome contributions to **notd**!
 Whether you have ideas for new features, bug fixes, or general improvements, your help is appreciated.

-Before you start, you might want to check our [ROADMAP.md](ROADMAP.md) for planned features and take a look at existing issues to see if your idea is already being discussed.

 Ready to contribute?
 Feel free to open an issue to share your thoughts or submit a pull request with your changes.
 We're excited to see what you come up with!